🚀 Invicti Acquires Kondukto to Deliver Proof-Based Application Security Posture Management

 Other application security (AppSec) terms used to describe dynamic application security testing are black-box testing, vulnerability scanning, and outside-in testing.

-Dynamic application security testing should be a part of any complete security testing program, alongside other web application security testing methods such as static application security testing (SAST) (also known as white-box testing), interactive application security testing (IAST), software composition analysis (SCA), and manual pentesting.
-However, DAST also has some distinct advantages when compared to other testing methodologies.
+Dynamic application security testing is an essential part of any complete security testing program, alongside other web application security testing methods such as static application security testing (SAST) (white-box testing), interactive application security testing (IAST), software composition analysis (SCA), and manual pentesting.
+However, DAST also has some distinct advantages over other testing methodologies when it comes to improving security posture:

 However, dynamic application security testing also has some disadvantages in relation to other application security testing methods.